Approximating fixed size quantum correlations in polynomial time: Bose-symmetry via Schur-Weyl duality

 where $U_{(n)}\simeq V_i\simeq V_j$ for $i,j=1,\ldots,m_{(n)}$ are isomorphic as $\CSn$-modules.
 For each $i=1,\ldots, m_{(n)}$, let $v_i$ be a non-zero basis vector spanning $V_i$.
 Thus, $\lrbrace{v_i}_{i=1}^{m_{(n)}}$ is a direct sum basis for $\SymH$.
 From \autoref{prop:Bose_sym_space_char} any linear operator on $\SymH$ is Bose-symmetric, and hence, the full matrix algebra $M_{m_{(n)}}(\CC)$ indexed in $\lrbrace{v_i}_{i=1}^{m_{(n)}}$ basis is Bose-symmetric.
 Let $w\in\SymH$ be any vector which can be uniquely written as

 Define $A$ as the $\CC$-linear map determined by

 Let $\lrrec{A}$ denote the matrix representation of $A$ in the $\lrbrace{v_i}_{i=1}^{m_{(n)}}$ basis.
 Then,

 Alternatively, let $v_1^*$ be the dual vector to $v_1$, then $A=wv_1^*$.
-Since $S_n$ acts trivially on any element of the symmetric subspace $A$ is Bose-symmetric.
-Thus, $v_1$ can be mapped to any $w\in\SymH$ under some intertwiner $A$.
-Due to the isomorphism, any other $v_j$ that is mapped to $w$ under the intertwiner yields the same outcome. \end{proof}
+Since $S_n$ acts trivially on any element of the symmetric subspace, $A$ is Bose-symmetric.
+Thus, $v_1$ can be mapped to any $w\in\SymH$ under some intertwiner $A$; identifying $e_{(n)}=v_1$, this yields $W_{(n)}=\SymH$.
+The same argument applies to any other choice of generating vector $v_j$. \end{proof}

-With the proposition above, we can provide an explicit $*$-isomorphism given a basis to the symmetric subspace.
-In the previous section, we provided such a basis following the approach of \cite{harrow2013church}.
+With the proposition above, we can provide an explicit $*$-isomorphism given a basis of the symmetric subspace.
+In \autoref{sec:symmetric_subspace_methods}, we provided such a basis following the approach of \cite{harrow2013church}.
 Here, we provide a more detailed derivation of this basis using highest weight theory and semistandard Young tableaux.
-In doing so, we establish a connection between our approach where $\SymH$ is decomposed as a $\CSn$-module and \cite{christandl2007one}, where $\SymH$ was studied as a $\GLH$-module and Bose-symmetric states were constructed from a highest weight vector.

 We can decompose each Weyl module, a highest weight module, into its weight spaces, i.e.\ a collection of vectors with the same weight.
-The action of the Cartan subalgebra $\mathfrak{h}$ of $\mathfrak{gl}\lrbracket{\HS}$, i.e.\ the Lie algebra to the maximal torus of $\GLH$, makes this concrete.
+The action of the Cartan subalgebra $\mathfrak{h}$ of $\mathfrak{gl}\lrbracket{\HS}$, i.e.\ the Lie algebra of the maximal torus of $\GLH$, makes this concrete.
 Consider the tensor power action of the Lie algebra $\mathfrak{gl}(\HS)$ on $\HSn$.
 Then, the weight module admits a decomposition

-where each $\mu$ arises as a sum over the tensor factors of the weights of $\mathfrak{h}$ and $H\in\mathfrak{h}$ with $H=\text{diag}\lrbracket{h_1,\ldots,h_{d_{h}}}$ acts on simple tensors in the canonical basis to $\HSn$ as
+where each $\mu$ arises as a sum over the tensor factors of the weights of $\mathfrak{h}$ and $H\in\mathfrak{h}$ with $H=\text{diag}\lrbracket{h_1,\ldots,h_{d_{\HS}}}$ acts on simple tensors in the canonical basis to $\HSn$ as

-and thus on $\HSn$ extended by linearity.
-Restricting the action of $\mathfrak{h}$ to a linear subspace of $\HSn$ we get an according weight space decomposition of the symmetric subspace
+and thus extends to $\HSn$ by linearity.
+Restricting the action of $\mathfrak{h}$ to a linear subspace of $\HSn$ we get a corresponding weight space decomposition of the symmetric subspace

-It is easy to see that the intersection of the linear subspaces is a again a linear subspace.
-While their exists potentially many elements of the canonical basis to $\HSn$ with the same weight, under the idempotent $c_{(n)}$ projecting onto $\SymH$, they become a single vector in $\SymH$.
-In other words, the collection of vectors with the same weight become the same symmetrized vector in $\SymH$, i.e.\
+It is easy to see that the intersection of the linear subspaces is again a linear subspace.
+While there exist potentially many elements of the canonical basis to $\HSn$ with the same weight, under the idempotent $c_{(n)}$ projecting onto $\SymH$, they become a single vector in $\SymH$.
+In other words, the collection of vectors with the same weight becomes the same symmetrized vector in $\SymH$ (up to normalization), i.e.\